JEP 3: JDK Release Process

 Late-Enhancement Request Process

-This process applies from RDP 1 until the end of the RDP 2.
+This process applies from RDP 1 until the end of RDP 2.

 Requesting approval for a late enhancement